 Most of our Customers take a Single Trip Policy (the average duration for trips to Tanzania and Kilimajaro and Trekking is 14 days).
 This will cover you from the day you depart your home to the day your return to to your home.
-If you are plannimng to do a Safari as well as Trekking, then this can be selected from our Sports and Activities list.
+If you are planning to do a Safari as well as Trekking, this will be covered too since it's the same level of hazard.

 Annual Multi Trip Travel Policy

 Also with our Annual Travel Policy which will cover you for as many trips throughout the year and we can include Trekking up to 6,000 metres.
 These Annual Multi Trip policies limit you to trips of no longer that 31 or 45 days each.